 November 25th, 2013

-SNAP, Walk ‘N RollZero Fatalities, by Guest Post.
+SNAP, Walk ‘N RollZero Crashes, Injuries and Fatalities, by Guest Post.

 Since 2009, the UDOT SNAP team has been teaching Utah students the importance of safe walking and biking practices.
 To encourage more students to walk and bike to school, the SNAP, Walk ‘N Roll assembly was created.
 Featuring professional performers and catchy, upbeat songs, the SNAP, Walk ‘N Roll assembly is a highly-sought after coveted production that covers what to do in construction zones and how regular exercise can improve a student’s focus and health.

 With the new school year comes another round of SNAP, Walk ‘N Roll assembly performances.
 This year SNAP was pleased to bring the assembly to 30 schools across the state.
 To date, more than 100,000 Utah students have seen the SNAP, Walk ‘N Roll assembly.

 The SNAP assembly is available to elementary schools in the Alpine, Canyons, Davis, Granite, Jordan, Murray, Nebo, Ogden, Provo, Salt Lake and Weber school districts.
 Elementary schools outside of the listed districts can request a free SNAP, Walk ‘N Roll DVD, that features the entire assembly performed on a professional sound stage.

 The music from the SNAP assembly is available for free on the UDOT SNAP website.